TylerPachal/lambda-node-phantom/README.md

+UPDATE
+===

+I have been told that this no longer works!
+I no longer use AWS/Lambda so for now the best I can do is link to an [alternate solution](https://stackoverflow.com/a/56843029/2282538).

+PRs are welcome to get this working again.

 lambda-node-phantom
 ===

-A simple working example of running PhantomJS on AWS Lambda via NodeJS
+A simple ~working~ example of running PhantomJS on AWS Lambda via NodeJS
 ---

 This repository contains a complete, working example of running a simple PhantomJS script on AWS Lambda through a NodeJS child process.